 Splat The Cat Goes To The Doctor by Rob Scotton

 Splat the Cat can’t wait to go to the doctor for a checkup!
 That is until his friends start talking about all the scary things a doctor’s visit can mean.
-But Splat conquers his fear of the doctor’s office and learns it isn’t so bad after all.
+With a little help from his mom, Splat realizes the doctor isn’t so bad and conquers his fear of the doctor’s office.

 The Germ Lab: The Gruesome Story of Deadly Diseases by Richard Platt